chmeee/chmeee.github.io/_posts/2019-04-12-laptop-config-management-with-ansible.markdown

 Also, I wanted to try something different.
 Configure my laptop to use [Wayland](https://wayland.freedesktop.org) and [Sway](https://swaywm.org).

-Lastly, I didn't want to repeat this actions manually again in the future.
+Lastly, I didn't want to repeat these actions manually again in the future.

 In a conversation with my friend [Abel](https://twitter.com/amart1nr) he suggested that I could configure everything with [Ansible](https://ansible.com).
 I told him "no way, too much work".
-But then I thought about and... "why not?".
+But then I thought about and... "what the hell, why not?
+Can't be that complex".

 So I created a [new repo](https://github.com/chmeee/arch-laptop-ansible) in Github and started working in it.